-In Big Pine Key wildlife refuges protect rare and endangered animals.
-You'll leave behind the commercialism of the Upper Keys for an authentic back country atmosphere.
+Looking for the best accommodations on Big Pine Key?
+Big Pine Key & the Florida Keys has wildlife refuges to protect rare and endangered animals.
+You’ll leave behind the commercialism of the Upper Keys for an authentic back country atmosphere.
 This small group of islands is connected from the west end of the Seven Mile Bridge at Sunshine Key.
-You'll find family-owned resorts, RV parks, campgrounds, quaint B&B’s and licensed vacation homes, as well as eclectic restaurants, native wildernesses and rich history.
-Make sure to visit Bahia Honda State Park , where you'll find white sandy beaches and abundant wildlife.
+You’ll find family-owned resorts, RV parks, campgrounds, quaint B&B’s and licensed vacation homes, as well as eclectic restaurants, native wildernesses and rich history.
+Make sure to visit Bahia Honda State Park , where you’ll find white sandy beaches and abundant wildlife.
 Frequently referred to as “one of the most beautiful beaches in America”.
 Shop, dine or explore the National Key Deer Refuge, where Key Deer live.
 Visit the freshwater habitat of the Blue Hole or No Name Key for a back country kayak adventure.
 View the beautiful beaches of Key Largo and the Florida Keys here.

 Big Pine Key Weather – When to Visit